On analytic contravariant functors on free groups: Representations of

 \subsection{The left $\cat \opd$-module approach}

 In this subsection, $\opd$ is a reduced operad, but Hypothesis \ref{hyp:opd} is not imposed.

 If $\opd$ is not concentrated in degree zero, then one can modify the above approach by using categories enriched in $\kgmod$.
-An alternative approach is to consider $\cat \opd$ as a monoid in $(\sbimod, \otimes_\fb, \bimodunit)$ by Proposition \ref{prop:bimod_monoid}; then one can consider the category of left $\cat \opd$-modules (see Definition \ref{defn:left_B-module}).
+There is an alternative approach that is adopted here: namely, we consider $\cat \opd$ as a unital monoid in $(\sbimod, \otimes_\fb, \bimodunit)$ by Proposition \ref{prop:bimod_monoid} and work with the category of left $\cat \opd$-modules (see Definition \ref{defn:left_B-module}).

 The following establishes compatibility with the previous construction in the ungraded case: